phoenixnap/terraform-provider-pnap/docs/index.md

 - Environment variables
 - Configuration file

-Static credentials can be provided by adding an `client_id` and `client_secret` in-line in the pnap provider block:
+Static credentials can be provided by adding a `client_id` and a `client_secret` to the pnap provider block:

 Usage: